-Serpents have also entered this series due to their historical connection to female power and fertility.
+Serpents have a long standing connection to female power and fertility.
 In many pagan cultures the serpent was a potent symbol of fertility, wisdom, transformation, rebirth and healing and as such was closely linked with many goddesses.
 These animals went from being sacred to becoming the symbols of evil and sin in the judeo-christian culture, mirroring the characterisation of eve/woman as being responsible for ‘the fall of man’.

 Once a year the Gallery commissions a major exhibition of new work based on a concept or theme of our time.
 This autumn GOOD NATURE will be a celebration of our planet, its beauty and its fragility and the essential part we all play in preserving it.

 Oil, acrylic and charcoal on canvas